Di-Gregorio-s-Lab/Comparative-genomics-on-Cladosporium-strains/README.md

 Multi-FASTA files for each sequence of interest were used as input.

-Multi-FASTA files were obtained in R, starting from the output of [GO functional annotation](#Gene-Ontology-(GO)-and-Enzyme-Comissions-(EC)-annotation).
+Multi-FASTA files were obtained in R, starting from the output of [GO functional annotation](#gene-ontology-go-and-enzyme-comissions-ec-annotation).

 Required libraries and set working directory: